nmanich/small-ebird-scripts/README.md

 # small-ebird-scripts
 Little scripts that split something off or summarize the big EBD download.

+code_discrepancies - Searching for a 4/2022 bug in how back-end breeding codes are changed in eBird

 codes-per-checklist - Sums the number of higher coded records (i.e. not F) per checklist.
 Beware - will not catch hidden sensitive species.

 drop-outportaled-rows - You load in a file with submission IDs that you want out of the EBD, and this removes all rows matching those subIDs.